-1. Assignments will not be accepted in an email unless extenuating circumstances exist and are approved by the instructor.

-- 2. Assignments must be submitted by the due date via the appropriate assignment dropbox on Blackboard. - 3.
+- 1. Assignments will not be accepted in an email unless extenuating circumstances exist and are approved by the instructor. - 2.
+Assignments must be submitted by the due date via the appropriate assignment location in Brightspace. - 3.
 All papers must be submitted in a word document.
 PDFs are not acceptable for submission. - 4.
 Naming files: Name your electronic file submission exactly as specified when submitting assignments.
-Include the following information on all submissions: - i) LastnameFirstinitial. name of assignment.date. - ii) Example: SMITHJ.
-OBCASESTUDY.
-060117.
+Include the following information on all submissions: - a.
+LastnameFirstinitial.name of assignment.date. - b.
+Example: SMITHJ.OBCASESTUDY.060117 - 5.
 Keep a hard copy and an electronic copy of your submission.